 The service can provide specialist support and advice on substance misuse for young people as well as sexual health, including Chlamydia screening, diagnosis support around a young person's mental health, as well supporting transitions into adulthood and a needle exchange for under 18s.

-If you have additional concerns about a young person, please contact the Single Point of Access (SPA) team on 020 8547 5008 or complete the SPA referral form.
+If you have additional concerns about a young person, please contact the Single Point of Access (SPA) team.

 Upon receipt of the referral, the young person and the referrer will be contacted and an appointment set up within 10 days for the young person to be assessed to see if they meet the referral criteria(pdf, 30KB).
 This can be undertaken at one of our team sites, in school (with the school's permission) or at another agreed location.